DiaHassan/II1305-Team-Echo/Project/code/README.md

 # Documentation

-## Necessary installations:
-In order to run the code, the following libraries and programs will be needed:
- - Selenium (Python library)
- - BeautifulSoup (Python library)
- - pandas (Python library)
- - DB Browser (SQLite)

 ## [/ledigajobb](https://github.com/DiaHassan/II1305-Team-Echo/tree/main/Project/code/ledigajobb)
 The file in the ```ledigajobb``` folder is used to web scrape job listing data from Ledigajobb.